Services — Registered Massage Therapy (RMT)

 What is massage therapy?

 We provide our clients with a therapeutic response that treats existing conditions and helps prevent future issues.
 Quite simply, we help our clients feel better.

 Overview of Our Massage Therapy Services

-CHAIR MASSAGE: Refers to a brief bodywork session, which is usually acupressure-based.
-This massage is done in a special chair in which the client sits facing toward the cushions, exposing the scalp, shoulders, neck, arms, back and hips.
+Refers to a brief bodywork session, which is usually acupressure-based.
+This massage is done in a special chair in which the client sits facing toward the cushions, exposing the scalp, shoulders, neck, arms, back, and hips.
 Sessions may last between five and thirty minutes.

-ACUPRESSURE: A touch technique that utilizes the fundamentals of acupuncture and Chinese medicine.
-The same points and meridians are used as in acupuncture however the sites are stimulated with pressure instead of needles.
-A variety symptoms are relieved by Acupressure such as headaches, general aches, sinus pain, stress and nervous tension.
-Specific points can be stimulated to stimulate the immune system and heighten energy and well-being.
+A touch technique that uses the fundamentals of acupuncture and Chinese medicine.
+Using the same points and meridians as acupuncture however pressure is used instead of needles.
+Many symptoms are relieved such as headaches, general aches, sinus pain, stress and nervous tension.
+Specific points can be stimulated to stimulate the immune system, heighten energy and well-being.